 Restriction: junior standing and/or department approval.
 The study of new and/or advanced topics in an area of computer science not regularly covered in any other CS course.
 The precise topics to be covered in the course, along with prerequisites, will be announced in the semester prior to the offering of the course.
 A student may register for no more than two semesters of Special Topics.

 CS 486.
 Topics in Computer Science/Information Systems.
 3 credits, 3 contact hours (3;0;0).

 Restriction: junior standing and/or department approval.
 A continuation of CS 485.

 CS 488.
 Independent Study in Computer Science.
 3 credits, 0 contact hours (0;0;0).

-Restriction: Open only to students in the Honors Program who are computer science majors and who have the prior approval of the department and the CS faculty member who will guide the independent study.
+Restriction: Open only to Computer Science majors and who have the prior approval of the department and the CS faculty member who will guide the independent study.
 Independent studies, investigations, research, and reports on advanced topics in computer science.
 Students must prepare, in collaboration with their faculty mentor and in the semester prior to enrolling in this course, a detailed plan of topics and expected accomplishments for their independent study.
 This must have the approval of both the department and the faculty mentor.
 A student may register for no more than one semester of Independent Study.

 CS 490.
 Guided Design in Software Engineering.
 3 credits, 3 contact hours (3;0;0).

 Prerequisites: CS 280 and CS 288.
 This course focuses on the methodology for developing software systems.
 Methods and techniques for functional requirements analysis and specifications, design, coding, testing and proving, integration and maintenance are discussed.

 CS 491.
 Senior Project.
 3 credits, 3 contact hours (3;0;0).